ryanVincent/vfcrypto/README.md

 * I used a color picker to grab colors from pngs provided, and generally hard coded lots of theme variables.
 Normally, I'd seek confirmation from UI/UX or reach for a defined theme before styling.
 * I've not added Redux (Context API is not a suitable replacement!)
 * I've not used selectors or any kind of property getters
+* I've not hosted the svgs and am relying on a third party.